graded-cs-resources/processing_balls_snowflakes_bubbles_template/SETUP.md

 2) To save your work to the cloud, look for the icon on the left that looks like some circles connected by lines.
 It will probably have a little yellow icon with a number on it - that is the number of changes you have made.

 3) Type a message in the line that says "Message" that says what you have changed since your last backup.
 Click the "Commit" button.
 Once that finished, click the "Sync Changes" button.
 Ta-da!
-It is now in the cloud.
+It is now in the cloud. **You should do this at least once a day**